 It inhibits the secretion of stomach acids significantly.

 It also stops the enzyme pepsin from being made, which makes ulcer symptoms worse.

 So next time you have ulcers, consider asking your doctor about taking turmeric.

-Turmeric has shown itself to be one of the world’s true “wonder” foods, and the great thing about it is that we can get it in more than one form.
+Turmeric has shown itself to be one of the world’s true superfoods, and the great thing about it is that we can get it in more than one form.

 Add turmeric to your diet to start taking advantage of the many health benefits it can bring.

-Whether it’s as fresh turmeric root, ground turmeric powder, or as a supplement, we can all get our daily share of turmeric health benefits.
+Whether it’s as fresh turmeric root, ground turmeric powder, or a turmeric supplement capsule, we can all get our daily share of turmeric’s health benefits.

 With all these health benefits that turmeric can offer, which one are you most interested in?